 Date: Location (County):

 ERCOT Asset Code: LaaR's QSE:

-Load Resource Name: Load Point Name:(multiple points only)
+Load Resource Name: Load Point Name: (multiple points only)

 INSTRUCTIONS

-providing Responsive Reserve Servic applies, for correct operation.
-A sepa Please provide sufficient notation on This test of the under frequency relay period, the Load's performance has be event can be supplied to meet this requestion.
-2, General Capacity Testing Requirements, a Load acting as a Resource e shall test each under frequency relay or solid state controller, whichever rate certified relay test results sheet is to be attached for each relay tested. each test sheet to assist ERCOT in matching up the sheet to individual relays does not require the Load to be interrupted.
-If, within the biennial testing een verified through the correct response to an actual event, the data from the uirement and the required annual telemetry test.
-The date, interval, and othe are to be noted below.
-ERCOT will return a copy of the validated test form
+providing Responsive Reserve Service shat applies, for correct operation.
+A separate of Please provide sufficient notation on each This test of the under frequency relay does period, the Load's performance has been we event can be supplied to meet this requirer eneral Capacity Testing Requirements, a Load acting as a Resource all test each under frequency relay or solid state controller, whichever certified relay test results sheet is to be attached for each relay tested. test sheet to assist ERCOT in matching up the sheet to individual relays.
+In not require the Load to be interrupted.
+If, within the biennial testing verified through the correct response to an actual event, the data from that ment and the required annual telemetry test.
+The date, interval, and other to be noted below.
+ERCOT will return a copy of the validated test form the solution of the solution of the required annual telemetry test.

-VERIFICATION OF TELEMTERED RES PONSE TO AN ACTUAL EVENT
+VERIFICATION OF TELEMTERED RESPON SE TO AN ACTUAL EVENT

 Date of event: Interval of event:

 LaaR Breaker Status : MW Load Prior to Event:

-UFR Status:Instantaneous s Response MW:Frequency deviation Hz:
+UFR Status:Instantaneous Res sponse MW:Frequency deviation Hz:

-Time Load restored:ERC OT Operator:
+Time Load restored:ERCOT (Operator:

 SUBMITTAL

-By signature below the LaaR representati functional. ve certifies the high set under frequency relay(s) are in place and fully
+By signature below the LaaR representative ce functional. ertifies the high set under frequency relay(s) are in place and fully

 LaaR Representative Name: Signature:

-Name of Company Performing Relay Test:
+Name of Company Performing Relay Test :

 QSE Representative: Date submitted to ERCOT:

 ERCOT Validation By: Date: